-Find information about the application prerequisites and the additional lower-division coursework required for the engineering programs you are considering.
-While the application prerequisites are your priority courses to take, it is best to complete as much of the freshman/sophomore curriculum as possible.
-You can find information on required courses as follows:
+Familiarize yourself with application prerequisites and the foundational coursework required by the engineering majors you are considering.
+While you should prioritize completing prerequisite courses, you should aim to complete as much of the freshman/sophomore curriculum as possible.

-Comparison of the prerequisite courses for the different engineering majors (and courses required for graduation).
+Comparison of the prerequisite courses for the different majors and courses required for graduation.

 UW's list of equivalent classes at Washington community and technical colleges.

-One worksheet for each major you are considering, to track your progress and bring to meetings with UW advisers.
+Use these worksheets to track your progress (one for each major you are applying to) and bring to meetings with UW advisers.